Anthropic stands firm against Pentagon's demand for unrestricted military AI access

 .

-The timing of this dispute is significant.
-On February 5, Anthropic released Claude Opus 4.6, its most powerful model yet, featuring the ability to coordinate teams of autonomous agents—multiple AIs that divide up work and complete it in parallel
+The collision exposes fundamental tensions as Anthropic scales rapidly while maintaining its safety-first ethos.
+On February 5, Anthropic released Claude Opus 4.6, its most powerful AI model, featuring the ability to coordinate teams of autonomous agents that divide up work and complete it in parallel

 1